Tim Jenkin: Life after prison

 Jenkin and Lee appeared at a press conference in Lusaka with Oliver Tambo on 2 January 1980 to tell their stories, before moving to London, where Jenkin worked as a research officer for the International Defence and Aid Fund.
 He and Lee went on a speaking tour in Sweden in the early 1980s.

-When living in Camden, still with the ANC, Jenkin devised a system for encrypted communication for the ANC to communicate with their agents.
+When living in Islington, still with the ANC, Jenkin devised a system for encrypted communication so that the ANC could communicate with their agents.
 Messages were typed into a computer, encrypted and saved to audio cassette, then sent from a public callbox to an answering machine.
 The system was never cracked and helped the ANC coordinate in the run up to Nelson Mandela's release from prison.

+In 2024, the computer programming code relating to the Operation Vula encryption and communication system was released and is now available on GitHub.

 Jenkin returned to South Africa in 1991 to manage the ANC's communications network.
 He worked for the ANC Elections Briefing Unit from 1994 (the year of the first fully democratic elections in South Africa), before being appointed head of their Electronic Information Unit in Cape Town later that year.
 In 1997, he became a director of Unwembi Communications (Pty) Ltd.

-Around the turn of the millennium Jenkin co-founded the Community Exchange System, an internet-based moneyless exchange for local communities, comparable to LETS, writing the entirety of its software.
+Around the turn of the millennium, Jenkin co-founded the Community Exchange System, an internet-based moneyless exchange for local communities, comparable to LETS, writing the entirety of its software.
 A decade later Jenkin also created Clearing Central, a 2nd tier exchange for moneyless exchange between groups.
-In 2015 he went on a national tour in Australia organised by Karel Boele speaking about his escape and community currencies.
+In 2015 he went on a national tour in Australia organised by Karel Boele, speaking about his escape and community currencies.

+In 2017, he was invited by Toool Netherlands to give a talk about the lockpicking part of his escape.